microsoft/contosotraders-cloudtesting/demo-scripts/azure-load-testing/private-endpoints.md

 ## Walkthrough: Identify the Load Test Target

-1. In the Azure portal, you can navigate to the `contoso-traders-intcarts{ENVIRONMENT}` Azure Container App in the `contoso-traders-rg` resource group.
+1. In the Azure portal, you can navigate to the `contoso-traders-intcarts{SUFFIX}` Azure Container App in the `contoso-traders-rg` resource group.
 This is the application that hosts the `Carts API`.
 Note that this application is only accessible from within the VNET.

    ![ACA](./media/private-endpoint-1.png)